-20. May I take additional University Core courses, even if I have completed the University Core Curriculum requirements?
+21. May I take additional CLE courses, even if I have completed the requirements?

-Yes, your college may require some core courses in addition to the ones necessary to satisfy the University Core.
-You may also choose to take some additional core courses as electives.
-Your advisor can tell you how additional core courses would count toward your degree.
+Yes, your college may require some CLE courses in addition to the ones necessary to satisfy the requirements.
+You may also choose to take some additional CLE courses as electives.
+Your advisor can tell you how additional CLE courses would count toward your degree.

-21. Does the university have a foreign language requirement?
+22. Does the university have a foreign language requirement?

 Yes, the foreign language requirement is described in the Undergraduate Catalog.
-Requirements may vary by college or department.
+Requirements vary by college or department.
 Consult with your advisor.

-22. Can some core requirements be fulfilled through study-abroad programs?
+23. Can some CLE requirements be fulfilled through study-abroad programs?

-Yes, the university has a Center for European Studies and Architecture near Lugano, Switzerland, and several other study-abroad opportunities.
-Check with your advisor to determine if your college or department offers study-abroad programs that carry core curriculum credit.
+Yes, the university has a Center for European Studies and Architecture near Lugano, Switzerland, and many other study-abroad opportunities.
+Check with your advisor to determine if your college or department offers study-abroad programs that carry CLE credit.

-23. What are Depth Studies?
+24. What are "Depth Studies"?

-Most colleges require students to complete an approved twocourse combination in one or two areas of the core.
-In other areas students are allowed to choose 2 courses from among any of the approved core courses.
+Most colleges require students to complete an approved twocourse combination in one or two areas of the CLE.
+In other areas students are allowed to choose 2 courses from among any of the approved CLE courses.
 Check with your advisor or an academic dean about specific requirements for your college.

-24. Can core courses count toward more than one area simultaneously?
+25. Can CLE courses count toward more than one area simultaneously?

-Generally, No. While there are some courses which do meet requirements in more than one area, they can only count toward one core area at a time.
+Generally, no. While there are some courses which do meet requirements in more than one area, they can only count toward one CLE area at a time.
 The only exception to this rule is that some Area 7 courses may simultaneously fulfill the requirements of another area in addition to Area 7.
-Courses approved for core Areas 2-7 may also fulfill the Writing Intensive requirement if so indicated.
+Courses approved for CLE Areas 2-7 may also fulfill the Writing Intensive requirement if so indicated.